 If you are renting a property which is in a state of disrepair, then it is your landlord’s responsibility to fix the issue.
 If you are a social housing tenant, then you landlord is either the housing association or council you rent from.

 A repair must be done within a reasonable amount of time.
 You should not be left to live with the problem for too long.
 There is no set time limit, but if the repair has not been carried out within 21 days, then it could be deemed unreasonable.
 Any longer than two to three months and you will most likely have grounds to take legal action against your housing association or council.

 How do I know if I have a housing disrepair?

 It can be hard to know whether your rental property amounts to a housing disrepair.
 To find out for certain, you simply need to contact our housing disrepair solicitors.
 You can describe the problem to us, after which we will explain if you have a housing disrepair – and whether you can make a claim for the damages you have experienced.

 No one expects you to know the laws of England and Wales inside out.
 However, you probably have a suspicion that your rental property is not up to the standard it should be.
 If so, then it is worth contacting us for a free initial enquiry.
-If you do have grounds for legal action, then the court can force your landlord to make a repair.
+If you do have grounds for legal action, then the court can force your housing association or council to make a repair.
 You may also be awarded compensation.

 Do you have a housing disrepair claim?
 Find out now

 For a free initial enquiry, call us on 0333 009 6275, email email@example.com or complete our Free Online Enquiry Form and we’ll be in touch soon.